Ehpropp/fastai-v3/README.md

 # Fruit Classifier Web App Repository

+Note - This website is no longer active.
+I am looking into another service to host this webpage.

 This repo is the code base for the web app version of a deep learning model I created using the [fast.ai](https://www.fast.ai) library.
 Upload an image of any of the listed fruits on the page and let it tell you what fruit you uploaded.
 Try it out and let me know how it goes!

-The web app can be accessed [here](https://eli-fruit-classifier.onrender.com).

 I trained the model using the ResNet50 model with a dataset I created from Google images (taught in the fastai course linked below).
 I used around 300 images per category, with an 80/20 split of training/validation sets.
 No test set was created at the moment as I continue the course mentioned below, although I may create one at a later date.
 I cleaned a large portion of the data myself using a tool from the fast.ai library, but not all of it.
 I may clean it further later on.